apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chinese scientists experiment with fatal mutant COVID strain**
+**Another New Hampshire poll gives Trump monster lead over Haley, leaves DeSantis in single digits**

-You can read more about it [here](https://www.newsnationnow.com/health/coronavirus/chinese-experiment-fatal-mutant-covid-strain/).
+You can read more about it [here](https://nypost.com/2024/01/17/news/second-nh-poll-gives-trump-double-digit-lead-over-haley-desantis-languishing-in-single-digits/).

 ## Requirements
 - Python 3.8